lcfraga/caselabels/README.md

 # caselabels

-Both the backend and the frontend were built using nodejs `12.16.3`.
+Both the backend and the React frontend were built using nodejs `12.16.3`.

 ## User credentials